lucee/lucee-docs/docs/03.reference/01.functions/querysetrow/_arguments/query.md

-query object do get data from
+query object to set row